rucomen5978/ngl/README.md

   ./ngl

 ## use
-the program consists of small functions that take from 1 to 4 arguments. here is the list:
+in the program, all interaction occurs through entering the function name and arguments to them into the console. the program consists of small functions that take from 1 to 4 arguments (except the first four). here is the list:

-* add sub mul div rod gcd lcm pow cos sin tan rd itm tif af sf mf df dtf
+* ex exit cl clear add sub mul div rod gcd lcm pow cos sin tan rd itm tif af sf mf df dtf